 As you can probably imagine, this is one of the worst times for the travel industry.
 March, otherwise peak travel season for many places around the world, has been a month of cancellations.
 April might go the same way, though I really hope not.
 Small business owners, family-run homestays, social enterprises and responsible tourism businesses will be some of the worst hit this year.

 All travel advice for coronavirus suggests we can’t physically travel this month to support them or the work they do for local communities and environment conservation.
-But small gestures can go a long way.
+But despite the wanderlust travel restrictions, small gestures can go a long way.
 Leave them a heartfelt review on Google Reviews / TripAdvisor.
 Mention them on Instagram / Twitter.
 Recommend them to family and friends for future trips.
 When the coronavirus pandemic is behind us, they’ll need our tourism money the most.
 Let’s make sure they’re found, remembered and supported then!